gsoft-inc/wl-squide/docs/getting-started/create-local-module.md

 ## Try the application :rocket:

-Start both applications, you should now see a third link in the navigation menu.
-Click on the link to navigate to your local module page!
+Start both applications, and you should now notice a third link in the navigation menu.
+Click on the link to navigate to the page of your new local module!